wp-plugins/woocommerce-recommendations-by-graphflow/readme.txt

 While we aim to make the export process as lightweight and efficient as possible, you may need to ensure you've allocated enough memory to Wordpress to make sure the export works as expected.
 If you run into problems, you can try to increase the memory allocated (check out this link for more details: http://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP).

 If you can't do this or it doesn't work for any reason, don't worry - we collect your data on the fly with each customer interaction, so we will quickly build up the information we need to power your recommendations.

+= I'm seeing both Graphflow recommendations and WooCommerce related products on a page =

+Our plugin hooks into standard WooCommerce extension points in order to replace the native related products display with Graphflow recommendations.
+While this works in general, some themes may have specific ways of displaying related products or up-sell products that work differently.
+In this case, you will need to disable the related product / up-sell display manually within the theme.
+If you come across this issue, please [contact support](http://www.graphflow.com/contact-us/) and let us know, and we will do our best to help you get this done.

 = What analytics does Graphflow offer? =